If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 Without web hosting, your blog has no place to store its files and content on the internet.

-Think of hosting like a plot of land you need to build your 🏠 house.
-If there is no land, there is no space to set the concrete/blocks or whatever you need to make that house.
+Think of hosting as a plot of land you need to build your house.
+Without land, there is no space to set the concrete/blocks or whatever you need to make that house.

-You can store songs, photos, files, apps, and videos in your phone storage to access them anytime you want.
+You can store songs, photos, files, apps, and videos in your phone’s storage and access them anytime.

-Your hosting plan or package will depend on many factors judging by your business needs, skills, budget, and website traffic level.
+Your hosting plan will depend on many factors, such as your business needs, skills, budget, and website traffic level.

 How to Choose a Good Hosting For Your Website

-Your website needs are the first thing you must consider when searching for the right hosting plan.
+Your website needs are the first thing you should consider when choosing the right hosting plan.

 If you’re starting with a simple blog, your options should be within the entry-level hosting plans.